-Scaling the literal heights of luxury and never failing to amaze both locals and tourists, the UAE is truly a wonder.
-The ever-evolving country is dotted with skyscrapers, including the world’s tallest building, Burj Khalifa.
-But did you know that over the past three decades the title of ‘UAE’s tallest tower’ has been passed on multiple times, in line with the country’s fast-paced progress?
-We take a trip down memory lane and give you the tallest buildings in the UAE, then and now.
+Architectural masterpieces in the UAE never fail to amaze both locals and tourists.
+The country has a picturesque skyline dotted with skyscrapers, including the world’s tallest building, Burj Khalifa.
+But did you know that over the past three decades, the title of ‘UAE’s tallest tower’ has been passed on multiple times, in line with the country’s fast-paced progress?
+We take a trip down memory lane by revealing the tallest buildings in the UAE, then and now.

-1999 – 2000: Burj Al Arab (321 metres)
+1999 – 2000: BURJ AL ARAB (321 METRES)

-2000 – 2009: Emirates Tower One (354 metres)
+2000 – 2009: EMIRATES TOWER ONE (354 METRES)

 From hotels to offices, Dubai’s cityscape saw massive changes in the new millennium.
-In 2000, Emirates Tower One of the two-tower office complex quickly took over Burj Al Arab as the tallest building in Dubai and the UAE.
-Together with Emirates Tower Two, a hotel-use skyscraper, the complex has become one of the most distinct twin towers in the world.
+In 2000, Emirates Tower One quickly took over Burj Al Arab as the tallest building in Dubai and the UAE.
+Together with Emirates Tower Two, a hotel skyscraper, the complex has become one of the most distinct twin towers in the world.

-2009 – 2010: Almas Tower (360 metres)
+2009 – 2010: ALMAS TOWER (360 METRES)

 With notable office buildings making it to the list of tallest structures in the world, the UAE was changing, and its skyline mimicked this progress.
 At the time of its completion, Almas Tower was the 3rd tallest building in the Middle East and the 12th tallest office-use building in the world.

 Can you imagine living in the tallest building in the world?
 Take a look at what it’s like living in Burj Khalifa!

-Marina 101 (425 metres)
+MARINA 101 (425 METRES)